wrapperband/FeathercoinWalletGuide/README.md

 **How are comments recorded in the Blockchain?**

+The comment message can be extracted from scriptPubKey by using Hex to Ascii on OP_RETURN to return your message.

 OP_RETURN opcode works at the byte level in a bitcoin transaction.
 To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an unspendable transaction.
 In 2014 that was educed to 40.

 First find the transaction ID from the transaction menu right click option of the Address with a message.